 For students in a regular program, the permissible time for completion of a Master's degree program is limited to three years from their initial registration in the program.
 For those students admitted to a part-time Master's program, and who complete all degree requirements while registered part-time, the permissible time is limited to five years from their initial registration.
 Please note, students who choose to move from part-time to full-time or from full-time to part-time will be governed by the time to completion and fees associated with the degree to which they were admitted.
-For more information please see Section 5.1 - Fees for Graduate Students.
+For more information please see Section 5.12.5.2 - Fees for Graduate Students Definition of Full/Part-Time Status.